Contemporary Coastal Art by Sydney Artist Debbie Mackinnon

-My work begins with walking: along the coast, in the bush, up on the cliffs, sitting on the jetty or looking at the spaces under the wharf.
+My work begins with walking: along the Sydney coastline, over the coastal rock platforms, up on the cliffs, or sitting on the beach, observing the effect of light on water.

-Large oil paintings start with quick studies and drawings made en plein air.
-Although I am right handed, I always draw (and sometimes paint) with my left non-dominant hand.
-This brings a fresh outlook to my work and usually takes the drawing somewhere unexpected.
+Large seascapes start with quick studies and drawings made en plein air.
+Then the oil paintings develop in my Sydney art studio.
+I apply the rich buttery oil paint with a palette knife to create my contemporary Australian landscapes.
 My travels take me to new places around the world and I create sketchbooks wherever I go – drawings leave me with powerful memories.

 Life just feels better by the sea.